KexinFeng/m5_blog/transfer.md

 Shape inputShape = new Shape(batchSize, 3, 224, 224);
 trainer.initialize(inputShape);
 ```
-In this step, the parameters' shape in each blocks will be specified.
+In this step, the parameters' shape and initial value in each blocks will be specified.
 Here the `inputShape` has to be known beforehand.

 **Data loading.** The data is loaded and preprocessed with the following function.
 ```java